Police ticketing, warning truckers to leave Canada's capital

 The warnings came just days after Prime Minister Justin Trudeau invoked the emergency law, which gave authorities power to ban the blockades and tow away the trucks.

-The protests have drawn support from right-wing extremists and have been cheered on and received donations from conservatives in the US, triggering complaints in some quarters about America being a bad influence on Canada.
+The protests have drawn support from right-wing extremists and have been cheered on and received donations from conservatives in the United States (US), triggering complaints in some quarters about America being a bad influence on Canada.

 Just one blockade remained at the US border, and the Royal Canadian Mounted Police said they expected the last remaining demonstrators to leave the site at Emerson, Manitoba, opposite North Dakota, by early Wednesday afternoon, with the Mounties escorting the vehicles out.